marvin-hansen/SpecBase/specfile.md

 **Methods**

+0) init

+Initialize a new spec database takes no parameters. creates a new sqlite database and stores it under the name specbase.db in the home directory in the folder ~/.config/specbase

+All DB access is from and to the DB file in ~/.config/specbase/specbase.db

 1) crate_specfile

 Takes an input specfile, and creates a new specfile the database; returns the ID of the specfile.